UnquietCode/Cloud-Temple/README.md

 ## License
-Cloud Temple is free and open software provided without a license.
+Cloud Temple is free and open software.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+Information wants to be free.
+This software is free.
+Make it, break it.
+Use it.

 ## Thanks!